technocreatives/albatross/README.md

 - Labels
 - Open merge requests
 - CI variables (not for archived projects)
+- Project milestones (issues are not linked, however)
 - Wikis
 - Protected tags and branches